Albert Stolow: Education

-Honors and Awards
+Honors and awards

 In 2008, he was elected a Fellow in the American Physical Society, nominated by its Division of Chemical Physics in 2008, for contributions to ultrafast laser science as applied to molecular physics, including time-resolved studies of non-adiabatic dynamics in excited molecules, non-perturbative quantum control of molecular dynamics, and dynamics of polyatomic molecules in strong laser fields.
 In 2008, Stolow won the Keith Laidler Award of the Canadian Society for Chemistry, for a distinguished contribution to the field of physical chemistry, recognizing early career achievement.
 In 2009, he was elected a Fellow of the Optical Society of America for the application of ultrafast optical techniques to molecular dynamics and control, in particular, studies of molecules in strong laser fields and the development of new methods of optical quantum control.
 In 2013, he was awarded the Queen Elizabeth II Diamond Jubilee Medal (Canada).
 In 2017, Stolow was awarded the Earle K. Plyler Prize for Molecular Spectroscopy and Dynamics of the American Physical Society for the development of methods for probing and controlling ultrafast dynamics in polyatomic molecules, including time-resolved photoelectron spectroscopy and imaging, strong field molecular ionization, and dynamic Stark quantum control.
 In 2018, Stolow was awarded the John C. Polanyi Award of the Canadian Society for Chemistry “for excellence by a scientist carrying out research in Canada in physical, theoretical or computational chemistry or chemical physics”.
 In 2020, he became Chair of the Division of Chemical Physics of the American Physical Society.
+In 2026, Stolow won the Ahmed Zewail Award of the American Chemical Society for "outstanding and creative contributions to fundamental discoveries or inventions in ultrafast science and technology in areas of physics, chemistry, biology, or related fields".

 Current Research

 His group's research interests include ultrafast molecular dynamics and quantum control, time-resolved photoelectron spectroscopy and imaging, strong field & attosecond physics of polyatomic molecules, and coherent non-linear optical microscopy of live cells/tissues, materials and geological samples.
 In 2020, Stolow launched a major new high power (500 W) ultrafast laser facility at the University of Ottawa producing high energy, phase-controlled few-cycle pulses of 2 micron wavelength at 10 kHz repetition rate.
 These are used for High Harmonic Generation to produce bright ultrafast Soft X-ray pulses (up to 600 eV) for a new Ultrafast Xray Science Laboratory.

-He is the son of Nathan Stolow (1926–2014), an art and document conservator.
+He is the son of Nathan Stolow (1929–2014), an art and document conservator and Sari Stolow (1928-2018), an oil painter and art conservator.